-In-Network Transplant Out-of-Network Transplant Covered Transplant Procedure during the Transplant Benefit Period Provider Facility / In-Provider Facility / Out-of-Network Transplant Network Transplant Provider Professional Provider Professional and Precertification required and Ancillary (non-Ancillary (non-Hospital) Hospital) Providers Providers Before and after the If the Provider is also an In-Transplant Benefit Network Provider for this Plan Period, Covered Services (for services other than will be covered as Covered Transplant Inpatient Services.
-Procedures), then you will Outpatient Services, not have to pay for Covered Home Visits, or Office Transplant Procedure Visits depending where charges over the Maximum the service is performed.
-Allowed Amount.
-If the Provider is an Out-of-Network Provider for this Plan, you will have to pay for Covered Transplant Procedure charges over the Maximum Allowed Amount.
+Covered Transplant Procedure during the Transplant Benefit Period In-Network Transplant Provider Facility / In- Network Transplant Provider Professional and Ancillary (non- Hospital) Providers Out-of-Network Transplant Provider Facility / Out-of- Network Transplant Provider Professional and Ancillary (non-Hospital) Providers Precertification required Before and after the Transplant Benefit Period, Covered Services will be covered as Inpatient Services, Outpatient Services, Home Visits, or Office Visits depending where the service is performed.
+If the Provider is also an In- Network Provider for this Plan (for services other than Covered Transplant Procedures), then you will not have to pay for Covered Transplant Procedure charges over the Maximum Allowed Amount.
+If the Provider is an Out-of- Network Provider for this Plan, you will have to pay for Covered Transplant Procedure charges over the Maximum Allowed Amount.
 Prior to and after the Transplant Benefit Period, Covered Services will be covered as Inpatient Services, Outpatient Services, Home Visits, or Office Visits depending where the service is performed.
-Transportation and Lodging Transportation and Lodging Limit Covered, as approved by us, up to \$10,000 per transplant In- and Out-of-Network combined Unrelated donor searches from an authorized, licensed registry for bone marrow/stem cell transplants for a Covered Transplant Procedure Covered, as approved by us, up to \$30,000 per transplant Donor Search Limit In- and Out-of-Network combined
+Transportation and Lodging Transportation and Lodging Limit I by us, up to \$10,000 per ut-of-Network combined Unrelated donor searches from an authorized, licensed registry for bone marrow/stem cell transplants for a Covered Transplant Procedure Donor Search Limit l by us, up to \$30,000 per ut-of-Network combined